syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 Property|Description|Default Value
 ---|---|---
-options.children|Contains the list of child nodes.Children collection can be modified.|Array of child nodes options.assistants|By default, the collection is empty.
+options.children|Contains the list of child nodes.
+Children collection can be modified.|Array of child nodes options.assistants|By default, the collection is empty.
 When any of the child nodes have to be set as "Assistant", you can remove from children collection and have to insert into assistants collection. |Empty array options.orientation|Gets or sets the organizational chart orientation. |ChartOrientation.Vertical options.type|Gets or sets the chart organizational chart type |For horizontal chart orientation:ChartType.Center For Vertical chart orientation:ChartType.Alternate